everydaycookingtips.com

 Instructions

-• Divide dough into 6 equal pieces.
-Roll each piece into a thin circle.
+• Divide the dough into 8 equal pieces.
+Roll each piece into a ball, then flatten into a 6-inch circle about 1/4 inch thick.

 Notes